-- o Among the climate and other environment-related indicators: - PAI 4.
+- Among the climate and other environment-related indicators: - PAI 4.
 Exposure to companies active in the fossil fuel sector - Among the indicators for social and employee, respect for human rights, anti-corruption and antibribery matters: - PAI 10.
 Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - PAI 14.
 Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons).

 Consideration of PAI indicators via ESG data: We rely on internationally data providers for the ESG analysis and performance evaluation, and we apply the ESG rating methodology used by these data providers.
 Among the data providers, the Fund Manager takes the MSCI's ESG rating as a basis, which can also be substituted by a similar internationally service provider.
 Where no MSCI analysis is available, the Fund Manager conducts its own ESG analysis and seeks to collect ESG data.
 Measurement of sustainability criteria: The ESG criteria include environmental, social and corporate governance factors, which, together, constitute the conditions of sustainable corporate operation.
-Our approach considers dual materiality important; this considers the impact of corporate operation factors with the most significant negative impact on investment decision-making and sustainability factors in respect of environmental, social and labour concerns, the respect for human rights and anti-corruption and anti-bribery matters.
+Our approach considers dual materiality important; this considers the impact of corporate operation on the environment and society, and the effect of the ESG risk on corporate value.
+These ESG factors include the mandatory PAI indicators prescribed by the RTS, and additional industry-specific criteria.
+These measurements constitute the fundamental elements of the MSCI's methodology, the comprehensive index number of which is the ESG rating.